Science Fair Rules

 - Safety Requirements

 - Exhibitor's Attendance During the Fair

 - Security of Exhibits

-The Alfred State Regional Science and Technology Fair is open to students attending classes in Grades 7 through 12 at private and public schools (or homeschool), located anywhere within Western NY and Northwestern PA.
+The Alfred State Regional Science and Technology Fair is open to students attending classes in grades four through 12 at private and public schools (or homeschool), located anywhere within Western NY and Northwestern PA.

 Students wishing to apply for entry into the Regional Fair must have the support of their science teacher.
 It is important that the project be judged by the science teacher to be of sufficient quality for regional competition.